-The particle swarm optimization algorithm was firstly proposed in [11, 21] and has deserved some recent attention in the global optimization community.
+The particle swarm optimization algorithm was firstly proposed in [11, 24] and has received some recent attention in the global optimization community [12, 35].
 The particle swarm algorithm tries to simulate the social behaviour of a population of agents or particles, in an attempt to optimally explore some given problem space.
-During time (iterations in the optimization context), each particle is associated with a stochastic velocity vector which indicates where the particle is moving to.
-The velocity vector for a given particle at a given time is a linear stochastic combination of the velocity in the previous time instant, of the direction to the particle's best ever position, and of the direction to the best ever swarm positions (for all particles).
+At a time instant (an iteration in the optimization context), each particle is associated with a stochastic velocity vector which indicates where the particle is moving to.
+The velocity vector for a given particle at a given time is a linear stochastic combination of the velocity in the previous time instant, of the direction to the particle's best position, and of the direction to the best swarm positions (for all particles).
 The particle swarm algorithm is a stochastic algorithm in the sense that it relies on parameters drawn from random variables, and thus different runs for the same starting swarm may produce different outputs.
 Some of its advantages are being simple to implement and easy to parallelize.
-It depends, however, on a number of parameters which influence the rate of convergence in the vicinity of the global optimum.
-Particle swarm seems to outperform genetic algorithms on difficult problem classes, namely for unconstrained global optimization problems [6].
+It depends, however, on a few of parameters which influence the rate of convergence in the vicinity of the global optimum.
+Overall it does not require many user-defined parameters, which is important for practitioners that are not familiar with optimization.
+Some numerical evidence seems to show that particle swarm can outperform genetic algorithms on difficult problem classes, namely for unconstrained global optimization problems [6].
+Moreover, it fits nicely into the pattern search framework.